Process Agents Overview

-The main purpose of a Process Agent is to allow support for execution across multi-platforms.
-With the Process Agent, business and IT processes can now be automated across various operating systems.
-Because it is Java-based, the most common desktop operating systems are compatible, including Linux, Mac OS X, Microsoft Windows and Solaris.
-Similar to normal BPA Agents, the BPA Server component connects to a Process Agent via TCP/IP.
-Once connected, the Process Agent is used in conjunction with the Workflow Designer's Process Object in order to send commands to other operating systems within the course of a workflow.
+The Process Agent allows business and IT processes to be automated across multi platforms.
+Because it is Java-based, the most common operating systems are compatible, including Linux, Mac OS X, Microsoft Windows and Solaris.
+Similar to Task Agents, the BPA Server 9 component communicates with a Process Agent via TCP/IP.
+Once connected, the Process Agent is used in conjunction with the Process Object, enabling commands be sent to other operating systems during the course of a workflow.

 The Process Agent is Java-based, therefore it can run on any operating system where Java 1.6 (or above) is installed.
 Supported operating systems are as follows: